 - Strong Fathers-Strong Families gives the child’s father or a male figure the opportunity to participate in the child’s Head Start experience by coming into the classroom, attending a science night, math night and a reading night.
 Events held in October, December, February, and April.
 Take home activities in September, November, January, March, and May.

-- LILACs is a group for mothers or female figure to meet and help with classroom projects and learn new skills.
+- Strong Moms is a group for mothers or female figure to meet and help with classroom projects and learn new skills.

-- Family Activity Days happen in October and May.
+- Family Activity Days happen in May.
 This is an opportunity for the whole family to join in the Head Start fun.